diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-After this, go to the browser refresh the app, provide a username and open [devtools]() go to storage, and indexeddb.
-There you should see an entry with the key `session-store_current-username` the value is a json wich contains the username you provided.
+After this, go to the browser, refresh the app, provide a username and open [devtools]() go to storage, and IndexedDB.
+There you should see an entry with the key `session-store_current-username`.
+The value is a JEON which contains the username you provided:
 ![indexeddb screenshot](./assets/indexeddb-1.png)

-Play the first level and refresh indexeddb again
+Play the first level and refresh IndexedDB again
 ![indexeddb screenshot 2](./assets/indexeddb-2.png)

 And now we see both data stores and all the data-sets.

-_note: the IndexedDB key is composed from the data-store id and the data-set id_
+_Note: the IndexedDB key is composed from the data-store id and the data-set id._

-Also notice that datasets will keep their state when refresh
+Also notice that datasets will keep their state when refresh:
 ![dataset screenshoot](./assets/indexeddb-3.png)

-So far, this is how `index.html` looks like:
+So far, this is how `index.html` looks:
 ```html
 <!DOCTYPE html>
 <html lang="en">